stefanodixon-ux/webMAN-MOD/README.md

 - Game listing using localized title in PARAM.SFO

 #### Content organization & information display
-- Title ID can be displayed on XMB menu (next to the title or as "info" text)
+- Title ID can be displayed on XMB menu (next to the title or as "info" text) or press R2+O to show the info of the mounted game
 - Covers are shown using the Title ID found in the file name of the ISO or folder name (JB game).
 - Option for display original file name or title name from PARAM.SFO
 - Option for display covers as discs, ICON0.PNG or covers from multiMAN, IRISMAN, ManaGunZ repository or in the same folder of the ISO